Return to top

 🥘 Ingredients

-Though vegan chorizo protein may seem like an exotic food, the ingredients to make it are actually pretty easy to find at your local grocery store!
+Honestly, the ingredients to make my vegan chorizo are actually pretty easy to find at your local grocery store!
 All you need are the following pantry staples:

 ingredients for vegan chorizo

-• Extra Firm Tofu: This soy product is the key ingredient to this recipe.
-For the best texture, use extra firm tofu.
-If you can’t find that, use firm tofu and press it thoroughly before cooking to drain excess water.
+Extra Firm Tofu: This soy product is the key ingredient to this recipe.
+For the best texture, I use extra firm tofu.
+When I can’t find that, I use firm tofu and press it thoroughly before cooking to drain excess water.

-• Olive Oil: Adds savory flavor and richness and helps prevent the tofu from sticking to the pan.
+Olive Oil: I use olive oil to add a savory flavor and richness to the chorizo as well as preventing the tofu from sticking to the pan.

-• Nuts: Don’t have pecans?
+Nuts: Don’t have pecans?
 No problem!
-Walnuts and cashews can also work in this plant based chorizo recipe.
+I have used walnuts and cashews before, which worked well in this plant based chorizo recipe.
 If using cashews, the flavor profile will be slightly sweeter, but still delicious!

-• Spices: If you don’t have ancho chili powder, you can use diced whole ancho chiles (but start with a very small amount and add more as needed since these chiles are powerful!).
-Alternatively, if you want to reduce the heat, omit the cayenne, chili flakes and ancho chili powder.
+Spices: If you don’t have ancho chili powder, you can use diced whole ancho chiles (start with a very small amount and add more as needed since these chiles are powerful!).
+Alternatively, when I want to reduce the heat, I omit the cayenne, chili flakes, and ancho chili powder altogether when I make this for my kids.

-Making homemade vegetarian chorizo was never simpler!
+Making my homemade vegetarian chorizo is so simple!
 Read on to learn how to cook soy chorizo at home!

-Dry the Tofu: First, wipe the excess water from the tofu.
-If using firm tofu, you may want to also press it to remove any additional water.
+Dry the Tofu: First, I wipe the excess water from the tofu.
+If using firm tofu, press it to remove any additional water.

 crumbled tofu in a bowl

-Chop the Nuts: Place the nuts in a food processor and chop until they are like a “meat-like” consistency.
+Chop the Nuts: Then, I add the nuts in a food processor and quickly blitz until they are like a “meat-like” consistency.

-Add Spices: Next, add the spices, oil, vinegar, chopped nuts, and tomato paste to the tofu crumbles.
-Stir the mixture well until combined.
+Add Spices: Next, I add the spices, oil, vinegar, chopped nuts, and tomato paste to the tofu crumbles, stirring the mixture well until combined.

 spices and tomato paste added to tofu

-Heat the Skillet: Next, sautè the meatless chorizo in a large skillet over medium heat to medium-high heat, until golden brown and all the water has evaporated, or for five to seven minutes.
-Stir once it has cooked, to scrape up the browned part that may stick to the bottom of the pan.
+Heat the Skillet: Next, I sauté the meatless chorizo in a large skillet over medium heat to medium-high heat, until golden brown and all the water has evaporated, or for five to seven minutes.
+Stirring frequently.
+Once it has cooked, I scrape the browned parts at the bottom of the pan and give it a good toss.

 finished vegan chorizo in a skillet - closeup

 Serve.
-Enjoy vegan Mexican chorizo immediately in as a vegan taco filling, on top of nachos, as a topping for tostadas or taco salad, or however you like!
+Now, enjoy your vegan Mexican chorizo however you like!
+I spoon it onto vegan tacos on top of nachos, as a topping for tostadas or taco salad.

 finished vegan chorizo in a soft taco shell with lime

-• Cook Until the Water Has Evaporated: You want the crumbled tofu to get mostly dehydrated while cooking in the pan.
+My #1 Secret Tip for this vegan chorizo recipe is to cook the mixture until the water has completely evaporated.
 This will give it that classic crumbled sausage texture!
 Cook the chorizo tofu on low heat, stirring every couple of minutes, until the water from the tofu has evaporated.

-• Save Time: Lightly chop the tofu in a food processor to save on time and make clean-up a breeze.
+• Save Time: My other top tip is to lightly chop the tofu in a food processor to save on time and make clean-up a breeze.

 • Meal Prep: I like to make this plant-based chorizo for weekly meal prep because the leftovers are so yummy throughout the week.
 You can make the recipe up to 7 days ahead of time.

-• To Make Kid-Friendly: Just reduce the amount of overall spices in the recipe, and omit any “hot” spices.
+• To Make Kid-Friendly: I simply reduce the amount of overall spices in the recipe, and omit any hot spices.
 Do not skimp on the tomato paste and vinegar, however!
 Without them, this vegetarian chorizo recipe will be lifeless and bland.

 📖 Variations

-• Change The Protein: Instead of tofu, try making tempeh chorizo, seitan chorizo or even mushroom chorizo!
-All you have to do is finely dice and saute the tempeh, seitan or mushrooms before following the rest of the instructions in this Chipotle chorizo recipe copycat.
+Change The Protein: Instead of tofu chorizo, I sometimes make tempeh chorizo, seitan chorizo, or even mushroom chorizo!
+Just make sure to finely dice the tempeh, seitan, or mushrooms and cook with the other ingredients until the liquid absorbs.

-• Papas Con Chorizo: The traditional version of this dish literally translates to potatoes and sausage, so create a vegan version by adding roasted potatoes into the tofu mixture to make vegan papas con chorizo!
-Then, you can just add that to a tortilla to make chorizo potato tacos!
+Papas Con Chorizo: When I want to make this dish more filling, I add leftover roasted potatoes to the tofu mixture to make vegan papas con chorizo!
+Then, just add that to a tortilla to make chorizo potato tacos!

 🍽 Serving Suggestions